4 Muslim men were killed in Albuquerque. Here's what we know about them

 The brothers came to the US on student visas, studying at the University of New Mexico, and they would often take early morning or late night walks to the university library without any fear for their safety -- until now.

+On August 1, police got a call about a drive-by shooting near the intersection of Cornell Drive and Garfield Avenue.
+They found Muhammad Afzaal Hussain with multiple gunshot wounds, according to a criminal complaint obtained from CNN affiliate KOAT.

-Afzaal Hussain was shot, killed and found on a sidewalk on August 1, his face distorted from gunshot wounds, Imtiaz Hussain said.
+His face was distorted from gunshot wounds, his brother Imtiaz Hussain said.

-"This is not a random killing," said Imtiaz Hussain, who had to witness his brother's wounds himself.
+"This is not a random killing," Hussain said.
 "This is extremely motivated and extreme hatred."

 Afzaal Hussain was loved by everyone and a student leader excited for a future in politics once he gained US citizenship.